uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 > Yes, protests often meet the test of whether a story is ‘newsworthy,’ because they’re unusual, dramatic, or involve conflict.
 Yes, Aboriginal activists, who understand the media’s hunger for drama, also play a role by tailoring protests in ways that guarantee prominent headlines and lead stories.
-But, does today’s front-page news of some traffic disruption in the name of Aboriginal land rights actually have its roots in a much older narrative—of violent and “uncivilized” Indians who represent a threat<!--x-->
-to ‘progress’ in Canada?
+But, does today’s front-page news of some traffic disruption in the name of Aboriginal land rights actually have its roots in a much older narrative—of violent and “uncivilized” Indians who represent a threat <!-- page 350 -->to ‘progress’ in Canada?
 Are attitudes of distrust and fear underlying our decisions to dispatch a crew to the latest Aboriginal blockade?
 Is there no iconic photo of reconciliation, because no one from the newsrooms believes harmony between Aboriginal peoples and settlers is ‘newsworthy’?[^253]